singlasuhani/Spotify_Clone/README.md

-Hosted on webhostmost.co for live access
+Hosted on https://myspotifymusic.freewebhostmost.com/ for live access